 If you purchase a home or buy stock or other property for investment purposes, you should hold on to all records regarding the purchase and any upgrades to a property for at least three years after you sell the stock or property.

 You can obtain copies of documents such as IRS Form W-2, 1099, etc. from the IRS.
-Learn more about IRS transcripts and researching your IRS account.
+Learn how to research your IRS account.